Loopring/protocols/DESIGN.md

 Things change quickly.

 One of the main drawbacks of SNARKS compared to STARKS is the trusted setup that is needed.
-This seems to be largely solved. ([Sonic: nearly trustelless setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/)).
+This seems to be largely solved. ([Sonic: Nearly Trustless Setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/)).
 It remains to be seen if the better proving times of STARKs will be important in the future or not (proving times for SNARKs may be a non-issue or could be improved as well).

 Bellman is also being used more and more instead of libsnark for creating the circuits.
 They work mostly the same (manually programming the constraints).
 We should use the library/framework with the best support and best features.
 Currently I feel this is still libsnark.